The Man From UNCLE

 another wall safe and attached the combination decoding box to the door.
 The

-running feet in the corridor -- his solitude was about to end.
-There was no time
+feet in the corridor -- his solitude was about to end.
+There was no time to

 better part of valor.
 He removed his magic box and raced from the room.